Back to text menu | Back to clickable plan | Back to topic (city walls)

 GLABRIO PATRONVS COLONIAE D(ecreto) D(ecurionum) F(aciundum) C(uravit)

 A statue was set up for the well-being (salus) of the Emperor, on top of the base.
 It has been suggested that it was a statue of Salus Augusti, a woman with a snake, but it could well have been of another deity: dedications to various deities for the health of the Emperor are common.
 A certain Glabrio took care of the dedication, by decree of the decuriones, the local city council.
-Glabrio was a member of a well-known Ostian family, the Acilii Glabriones (the family after which modern Acilia to the north of Ostia is named).
-He was patron of the colony.
+Glabrio was a member of a well-known Ostian family, the Acilii Glabriones.
+Modern Acilia, to the north of Ostia, was named after this family by Dante Vaglieri, one of the excavators.
+Glabrio was patron of the colony.
 The base is at the lower level, and was installed in the first half of the first century AD, presumably when an Emperor visited Ostia and entered the city through this gate.
 Here we may think of Claudius, who was a frequent visitor of Ostia when the harbour at Portus was built.

 In 1858 a marble sun-dial was found near the gate.